 Unfortunately using scented hygiene products is discouraged by most medical experts because there are added chemicals that can cause irritation and other vaginal infections.

-If you want to be odor free while you are on your period, then try using a menstrual cup.
+If you want to be odor free while you are on your period, then try using a feminine hygiene cup.

 With period cups, you don’t need to be too conscious about your unpleasant menstruation odor since there is less exposure of the fluid to the air.

-If you’re okay with having sex while you’re on your period, then menstrual cups are for you basically because they stay in place during intercourse.
+Sex With Menstrual Cup - If you’re okay with having sex while you’re on your period, then these cups are for you basically because they stay in place during intercourse.
 But consider it as situational.

-Unlike menstrual cups, your pads and tampons have health safety issues.
+Unlike menstruation cups, your pads and tampons have health safety issues.
 Chemical contaminants are present - from raw materials to product processing.